PrashamChheda/ROS2_Basics/README.md

 ## **Acknowledgements**

-This project was developed to demonstrate the capabilities of ROS 2 for robotic simulation, including inter-node communication, custom interfaces, and service implementations.
+This project was developed to understand the capabilities of ROS 2 for robotic simulation, including inter-node communication, custom interfaces, and service implementations.